 Post Injection Instructions

 Some animals can develop pain within the first postoperative hours.
 In addition, there is also a slight risk of haematoma and mild oedema.
-Within 1-2 weeks after treatment, there is a small risk that the animal may develop transient oedema and tenderness at the treatment site as the tissue integration is occurring.
+Within 1-2 weeks after treatment, there is a slight risk (< 1:1000) that the animal may develop transient oedema and tenderness at the treatment site as the tissue integration is occurring.
 If not caused by infection, these reactions are self-limiting and will resolve within a couple of weeks.
 Non-steroidal anti-inflammatory drugs (NSAIDs) can be administered for pain relief and to reduce swelling.
+Joint lavage to remove non-integrated hydrogel can be considered in severe cases.
 Allergic reactions to Arthramid® Vet have never been observed.

 As with any intra-articular procedure, an Arthramid® Vet injection carries a risk of infection.
 Standard precautions and strict aseptic injection technique is essential.
 In the event of infection, the use of broad spectra antibiotics is recommended as a first-line treatment.
 Any use of corticosteroids is contraindicated in case of infection.